grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 - `VerifyClientCertIfGiven`: The server does not require the client to send a certificate, but if it does, the certificate must be valid.
 - `RequireAndVerifyClientCert`: The server requires the client to send at least one valid certificate.

-In the following example, both of the client authorization flags, `-server.http-tls-client-auth` and `-server.grpc-tls-client-auth`, are shown with the most restrictive option, which is `RequiredAndVerifyClientCert`.
+In the following example, both of the server authorization flags, `-server.http-tls-client-auth` and `-server.grpc-tls-client-auth`, are shown with the most restrictive option, which is `RequiredAndVerifyClientCert`.

 ```
     # Path to the TLS Cert for the HTTP Server